ayastreb/money-tracker/docs/privacy.md

 We, the Operators of this Website, provide it as a public service to our users.

-Your privacy is important to the us.
+Your privacy is important to us.
 Our goal is to provide you with a personalized online experience that provides you with the information, resources, and services that are most relevant and helpful to you.
 This Privacy Policy has been written to describe the conditions under which this web site is being made available to you.
 The Privacy Policy discusses, among other things, how data obtained during your visit to this web site may be collected and used.
 We